 If you want to make your presentation sessions even brisker, there are formats such as Pecha Kucha or Lightning Talks that allow speakers to have only 20 slides, with 20 seconds per slide, to present their project.
 This way, you can expose your attendees to a large number of new ideas in a very short time.

 To make this format possible, sit your delegates at round tables in groups of six.
-Brief your speaker to break up their presentation each 20 minutes in order to give attendees a chance to discuss their viewpoints on what they just presented.
-This way, not only can people better internalise newly presented information, but they can also refocus on the next block.
+Brief your speaker to break up their presentation every 20 minutes in order to give attendees a chance to discuss their viewpoints on what they just presented.
+This way, not only can people better internalize newly presented information, but they can also refocus on the next block.

 Extending time for Q&A is probably the easiest way to bring more interaction into your event without changing its fundamental format.
 If facilitated well, Q&A sessions can become a moment of the highest learning value for many of your delegates as the experts can address the questions and topics that the attendees brought up.